shahumSultan/Flappy-Bird/README.md

 # A game of Flappy Bird using AI
 ***
-## Using supervised learning to train the bird to fly and acheive a high score
+## Using NEAT module for the AI part
 ***

 ### To run this game:
-pip install -r requirements.txt
+>   pip install -r requirements.txt